Peter Keville

 Along the canal the tide shifts in its wake.

-A rusty Liberian tanker slides by,
+A rusty Liberian tanker, low to the water, slides by,

-heading out to some port in the North Atlantic,
+heading out to some port in the North Atlantic

-to empty out, take on, return.
+to empty out, take on, and return.

 On the far breakwater solitary fishermen